Logotype for Hafnia Limited

 Executive summary

-• Strategic investment in TORM contributed USD 9.9M in dividend income and a USD 117.8M unrealized fair value gain.
+• Strategic investments, including in TORM, contributed significant dividend income and unrealized gains.

-• Deployment of the Complexio AI platform began, improving operational efficiency.
+• Deployment of the Complexio AI platform began, enhancing operational efficiency and data security.

 Financial highlights